 Choose a tandem paragliding for visitors without prior flying experience.
 Accompany by reliable and professional pilots.
-There is no reason to worry about safety while enjoying the unforgettable view.
+There is no reason to worry about safety while enjoying an unforgettable view.

 The Last Seaweed Farm

-Before opened for tourism, Pandawa beach is a seaweed farm.
-Along the coasts, seaweed patches used to fill the blue coastline.
+Before opening for tourism, Pandawa Beach is a seaweed farm.
+Along the coasts, seaweed patches are used to fill the blue coastline.
 Pandawa then grew into a commercial tourist site.
 Although seaweed farming here has not completely disappeared.
-The number farm is decreasing.
+The number of farms is decreasing.

 Observe what’s left from those quieter days, the fisherman tending their seaweed patch.
 Once in a while, locals still do fishing in the seawater.
 Enjoy the sight while it lasts.
 Because who knows, with all the resort constructions nearby, tourists might not see such activity like this again in a few coming years.